Frequently Asked Questions

 How do I count large flocks of birds?

 It can be difficult to count birds when there’s a flock of hundreds or even thousands!
 We suggest counting a group of ten birds from the flock, by using that grouping size as a guide over the rest of the flock and counting in tens you’ll be able to get your best estimate.
-It can be a challenge, but it definitely gets easier the more you practise.
+It can be a challenge, but it definitely gets easier the more you practice.

 How do I submit a count if I am counting with a group?

-If you are counting in a group please only submit one count per group.
+If you are counting in a group, please only submit one count per group.
 There will be an option on the website form and on the app for you to let us know how many people were in your group counting at that particular time.
 If members of your group then decide to do another count by themselves at a different time, then they can submit those counts separately.

 What if I can’t identify some of the birds?